flux-framework/flux-restful-api/docs/getting_started/developer-guide.md

 export FLUX_REQUIRE_AUTH=true
 ```

 Authentication must be enabled for PAM to work too - you can't just enable the first.
+For the latter (multi-user)
+flux needs to be started first (e.g., the instance or broker) and then the actual server needs to be started by root.

 ### Interactions